andrew/ultimate-awesome/README.md

 - [awesome-mysql-performance](https://github.com/Releem/awesome-mysql-performance) - 🔥 A curated list of awesome links related to MySQL / MariaDB / Percona performance tuning.
 - [awesome-os](https://github.com/zriyansh/awesome-os) - A collection of all big and small open-source clones of Linux, Windows, and macOS operating system and their software.
 - [awesome-pretrain-on-molecules](https://github.com/junxia97/awesome-pretrain-on-molecules) - [IJCAI 2023 survey track]A curated list of resources for chemical pre-trained models.
-- [bookmarks](https://github.com/SansGuidon/bookmarks) - :warning: Mirrored from  ! :bookmark: +5K awesome resources for geeks and software crafters :beer: .
 - [awesome-css-grid](https://github.com/valentinogagliardi/awesome-css-grid) - A curated list of CSS Grid Resources.
 - [ASIC-Design-Roadmap](https://github.com/abdelazeem201/ASIC-Design-Roadmap) - The journey of designing an ASIC (application specific integrated circuit) is long and involves a number of major steps – moving from a concept to specification to tape-outs.
 Although the end product is typically quite small (measured in nanometers), this long journey is interesting and filled with many engineering challenges.
 - [awesome-auth](https://github.com/casdoor/awesome-auth) - Awesome list for authentication and authorization.
 - [awesome-azure-policy](https://github.com/globalbao/awesome-azure-policy) - A curated list of blogs, videos, tutorials, code, tools, scripts, and anything useful to help you learn Azure Policy - by @JesseLoudon.
 - [awesome-stock-trading](https://github.com/shi-rudo/awesome-stock-trading) - Curated list of resources for traders, such as tools, websites, and books related to trading stocks.
 - [Awesome-Domain-Generalization](https://github.com/junkunyuan/Awesome-Domain-Generalization) - Awesome things about domain generalization, including papers, code, etc.
+- [awesome-vpn](https://github.com/udpsec/awesome-vpn) - 科学上网的有趣项目集锦，欢迎大家pr自己喜欢的项目到这里。.
 - [awesome-iwb](https://github.com/awesome-iwb/awesome-iwb) - ✨ 「Awesome Iwb」是专为广大中小学电教打造的班级希沃/鸿合等一体机/数字白板/班班通一站式软件推荐清单和实用知识手册，助你在新学期快速上手班级一体机新玩法！ --- ✨ Useful Open-Sources Softwares & Tutorials for Iwb Devices (Bytello/MAXHUB/HiteVision).
-- [awesome-vpn](https://github.com/udpsec/awesome-vpn) - 科学上网的有趣项目集锦，欢迎大家pr自己喜欢的项目到这里。.
 - [awesome-ux](https://github.com/batoreh/awesome-ux) - A awesome list about User Experience disciplines.
 - [awesome-sentiment-analysis](https://github.com/declare-lab/awesome-sentiment-analysis) - Reading list for Awesome Sentiment Analysis papers.
 - [awesome-webdav](https://github.com/fstanis/awesome-webdav) - A curated list of awesome apps that support WebDAV and tools related to it.